jiminy-billy-bob/LindaleRaster/README.md

-This is a modified version uraster : https://github.com/Steve132/uraster
+This is a modified version of uraster : https://github.com/Steve132/uraster